* Updated 02/16/2021 *

-We currently have Outdoor and Online options for Sunday worship services.
+We currently have Indoor, Outdoor, and Online options for Sunday worship services.
 We require the use of masks and implementation of social distancing while on premises.
-We aim to resume indoor services as soon as possible, but please continue to join us however you feel comfortable
+Now that some of the restrictions have lifted, we are allowing people inside, but we also have an outdoors options as well.

 Sundays: Though we do not have Discoveryland (our children's program) open on Sundays yet, we do have a children's message each week at the beginning of service.
 Also, a Praise Packet containing fun quiet activities is available for each child while they worship with their parents.